AgustinMaletti/CrmAutomation/README.md

 This is a program that I use for automating task with my mouse and keyboard.
-It requires aproper configuration to the screen measurements and to the task itself.
+It requires a proper configuration to the screen measurements and to the task itself.
 When I use it was for automate several task in a crm software.